top of page

 Social Sharing

-For user acquisition, I created a shareable artifact that users could share with their friends or family on social channels.
+For user acquisition, I created a shareable artifact that users could share with their friends or family on social channels or via text.

 ShareMocks2.png